-On May 6, 2017, The Family Defense Center’s Founder and Legal Director Diane Redleaf presented at TEDxUChicago.
-Her talk “When Can Parents Let Children Be Alone?” used the cases of Center client Natasha Felix and the Meitiv family to explain the flaws in existing child welfare laws that lead to misplaced charges of child neglect and a fear to let kids play alone.
+Founder and Legal Director Diane Redleaf presented “When Can Parents Let Children Be Alone?” at TEDxUChicago 2017 in May.
+Diane discusses the cases of The Family Defense Center’s client Natasha Felix, a mother who let her children play in the park next door, and the Meitivs, a family who gained national attention after allowing their children to walk home from the park.
+These cases illustrate the flaws in existing child welfare laws that lead to misplaced charges of child neglect and a fear to let kids play alone.

-“Does this policy distinguish between Natasha, the Meitivs, and a truly neglectful [parent]?
-If it doesn’t, it’s a bad policy,” Ms. Redleaf said.
+While discussing these flawed policies, Diane asks, “Does this policy distinguish between Natasha, the Meitivs, and a truly neglectful [parent]?
+If it doesn’t, it’s a bad policy.”

 The Center continues to advocate for the rights of families, and, if you would like to support this work, please donate here.

 In the American Bar Association’s Children’s Rights Litigation journal, Family Defense Center staff attorney Melissa L. Staas demonstrates that, in light of new scientific evidence, the criminal justice system has shifted their handling of Shaken Baby Syndrome/Abusive Head Trauma cases, but child welfare lawyers and judges have not followed suit.

 Given that the stakes in the child welfare system include the very real, irreversible, and sometimes permanent trauma that a misdiagnosis of SBS/AHT causes to children, legal professionals in the child welfare system should apply the same diligence and objectivity when confronted with an SBS/AHT case as has been modeled by innocence projects nationwide.